Yan'an Soviet: History

 On 7 July 1937, the Marco Polo Bridge incident occurred, beginning the Second Sino-Japanese War.
 By this point Chiang Kai-shek was fully willing to negotiate with the CCP, and the Shaan–Gan–Ning Border Region was officially established.
 During this war, there was an internal power struggle between Mao and the pro-Soviet faction, headed by Wang Ming, who wanted closer relations with the KMT and a more aggressive strategy in the war, following the Comintern line, while Mao wanted operational independence from the KMT and a more conservative strategy focused on guerilla warfare.
 Wang Jiaxiang, an ally of Mao, eventually successfully lobbied the USSR and got verbal recognition of Mao's leadership of the CCP.
 During the 6th Plenum of the 6th Central Committee (September 29–November 6, 1938), Mao used this verbal recognition to monopolize power of the CCP, and dealt a heavy blow to the power of Wang Ming.

 During the Yan'an period, Mao also began to seriously develop Mao Zedong Thought, and wrote many famous essays such as On Practice and On Contradiction.
 By the 1940s Mao had for all intents and purposes becomes the chief Marxist theoretician of the CCP.
 On May 19th of 1941, Mao also began the "Reform our Study Movement", to teach the Soviet Union's textbook History of the Communist Party of the Soviet Union as well as Mao Zedong Thought.
 Mao also successfully used divide and conquer tactics to break his political opponents in the Comintern faction, and by 1941 the faction had basically dissolved.

+Beginning in November 1938 and continuing through October 1941, Yan'an was the target of bombings by the Japanese forces.

 By 1939, the KMT began to fear the CCP gaining strength and eventually attacked them in spring of that year.
 While the KMT took control of much of eastern Gansu, the CCP took control of the rich east including Suide.
-In the summer of 1940 Zhou Enlai met with Chiang's chief of staff and once again agreed on borders.
+In the summer of 1940, Zhou Enlai met with Chiang's chief of staff and once again agreed on borders.